 TL;DR:

-Applied Scientist at AWS, Professor at the University of San Francisco, and volunteer bike mechanic at Cyclab.
+Applied Scientist at AWS, volunteer bike mechanic at Cyclab, and sometimes professor.
+Rust expert.
 Tandem bicycle enthusiast.
-He sometimes writes.
+Sometimes writes.

 Contact